Dahlbominus fuscipennis: Biology

 D. fuscipennis are poor fliers and search for their hosts by flying slowly through forested areas and find their prey cocoons on the surface layer of the soil and within the crowns of young trees with cocoons in the leaf litter having the highest rates of parasitism.
 The larvae hatch about 5 days after laying and go through five instars, each lasting a day or so, each differing in shape and morphology.
-The last instar becomes segmented, mainly yellow-brown in colour with a transparent anteriot portion.
+The last instar becomes segmented, mainly yellow-brown in colour with a transparent anterior portion.
 It feeds on the host for four days before entering a prepupal stage which lasts two to three days.
 In Europe larval development lasts 11 days in the summer months.
 The pupal stage then lasts between seven and twelve days before the adults emerge.
 The entire brood of imagos emerge from the host's cocoon through a single emergence hole.

 It has been recorded as being a parasitoid of Apanteles rubripes which is a parasitoid of the geometrid moth Semiothisa pumila and of the European spruce sawfly Gilpinia hercyniae.
 However, it is most associated with outbreaks of Neodiprion certifer and Diprion similis.
 In some areas this species is an important control on the populations of N. sertifer but in areas where both N. serifer and Neodiprion pini cocoons are numerous then the cocoons of the latter species are preferred.
 The wasps detect the hosts' prepupae by detecting volatile chemicals which diffuse through the prepupal integument and the cocoon.
 When the wasp detects these chemicals it drums its antennae, a sign that it has recognised a potential host.